 1. ABC for Book Collectors by John Carter

 The classic reference work on book terminology.
-First published in 1952, the current edition (the 8th) has been updated to include newer jargon and terms spawned by the internet.
-With subtle wit and humor, first John Carter and now Nicholas Barker unpeel the layers of meaning from phrases that -- although once more-common -- now appear terribly obscure outside of rare book circles.
+First published in 1952, the current edition (the 9th) has been updated to include terms spawned by the internet and -- for the first time -- illustrations!
+With subtle wit and humor, first John Carter and now Nicholas Barker unpeel the layers of meaning from phrases that -- although once more-common -- now appear terribly obscure outside of rare-book circles.

 In a field where it’s essential that buyers and sellers understand what they’re talking about, ABC for Book Collectors is an excellent guide to our common language.

-After one learns the jargon used in the used book trade, the next thing one needs is a guide to spotting which copy is of value and which merely interesting.
-While an acquaintance with an experienced rare book dealer is the best way to access this information, there are several good books that ABAA members and serious collectors keep on hand for constant reference.
+After one learns the terminology used in the used book trade, the next thing one needs is a guide that can help you determine whether the book you have come across might of particular value and/or interest.
+While an acquaintance with an experienced rare book dealer is the best way to access this kind of information, there are several good books that ABAA members and serious collectors keep on hand for constant reference.

 2. Collected Books: The Guide to Values by Allen and Patricia Ahearn